tatethurston/TwirpScript/README.md

 ## Examples 🚀

 The documentation is a work in progress.
-Checkout the source code in examples directory:
+Checkout the examples in the examples directory:

 - The [fullstack example](https://github.com/tatethurston/twirpscript/blob/main/examples/basic-fullstack) shows a minimal browser client and server implementation.
 - The [authentication example](https://github.com/tatethurston/twirpscript/blob/main/examples/authentication) extends the fullstack example to demonstrate authentication using tokens.